-The horse species actually originated from North America but went extinct there in the Pleistocene epoch, about 15,000 years ago.
+The horse species ((Equus fetus)) actually originated in North America but went extinct there in the Pleistocene epoch, about 15,000 years ago.
 Horses in the Wild West were reintroduced to America by the Spanish in the early 1500’s.
 However, the Native Americans played a major role in breeding these stunning animals into creatures whose coats, personalities, and physical powers have become legendary throughout the world.

 “It is generally agreed by historians that the Spanish brought the horse to the “new world” in the 1500s.
 These horses were a mixture of Barb, Arabian and Andalusian blood and were considered the best horses in the world at that time.
 The horse was indispensable to the conquest of Mexico by Cortez.

 Seventeenth century life under Spanish rule was brutal for the Pueblos in New Mexico.
 In 1680, the Pueblo spiritual leader Popé led a revolt against the Spanish.
 By coordinating and uniting several Pueblos, the Indians defeated the Spanish and drove them out of the area.
 The Indians captured the Spanish horses and mules.
 With the Pueblo revolt, Indians acquired their own horses.
 The Pueblos traded some of the horses with other tribes and the use of the horse began to spread north, leading to a new way of life for the Indians on the Great Plains.